 - Online Group：￥1375 / 90 minutes (7 students maximum)

 - Online Private：￥3850 / 45 minutes

-Next on our list is the Human Academy’s Japanese Language School.
-The institution puts a strong focus on the conversation above any other relevant Japanese skill as their main goal is to enable you to converse in daily Japanese.
+Next on our list of language schools in tokyo is the Human Academy Japanese Language School.
+This institution puts a strong focus on the conversation above any other relevant Japanese skill, as their main goal is to enable you to converse in daily Japanese.

-While their in-person course is pricier and more intensive (the enrollment fee is 33,000 JPY for a week), their online course is more economical.
-There, you will learn how to communicate with daily Japanese proficiency in a small group of up to 15 people.
-In addition to that, the school also welcomes students from 40 countries, so it is a great way to have cultural exchanges.
+While their in-person course is pricier and more intensive (the enrollment fee is 33,000 JPY for a week), their online course is more affordable.
+There, you will learn how to communicate with daily Japanese skills in a small group of up to 15 people.
+Besides that, the school also welcomes students from 40 different countries, so it is a great way to have cultural exchanges.

 Affordable Online and Offline Morning Lessons in Tokyo